From Sonic Retro

 - The following describes physics that only apply when the Player has no special power-up and is not Underwater.

 - General airborne physics is detailed in Air State.

 Jumping is affected by the angle the Player is at when they do it.
-It can't simply set Y Speed to negative jmp - they need to jump away from the Ground Angle they're standing on.
-Instead, both X Speed and Y Speed must have jmp subtracted from them, using cos() and sin() to get the right values.
+It can't simply set Y Speed to negative jump_force, they need to jump away from the Ground Angle they're standing on.
+Instead, both X Speed and Y Speed must have jump_force subtracted from them, using cos() and sin() to get the right values.

-Notice how the jump values are subtracted from the X Speed and Y Speed.
-This means their speeds on the ground are preserved, meaning running up fast on a steep hill and jumping gives you the jump speeds and the speeds you had on the hill, resulting in a very high jump.
+Notice how the jump speed values are subtracted from the X Speed and Y Speed.
+This means their speeds on the ground are preserved, meaning running up fast on a steep hill and jumping gives you the jump speeds and the speeds you had from running up the hill, resulting in a very high jump.